brawer/PronunBot/README.md

 ## Background

-We’ve built this tool at a [Plurilinguism Hackathon](https://forum-helveticum.ch/en/hackathon/) in November 2018.
-[Lia Rumantscha](http://www.liarumantscha.ch/?changeLang=_en) contributed about 5000 recorded pronunciations in the [Sursilvan variant](https://en.wikipedia.org/wiki/Sursilvan_dialects_(Romansh)) of the [Romansh language](https://en.wikipedia.org/wiki/Romansh_language) to the hackathon.
-The pronunciations had been recorded back in 2007 as language training material; at the hackathon, Lia Rumantscha kindly gave permission to upload them to Wikidata under the Creative Commons Zero license.
+We’ve built this tool at the [Plurilinguism Hackathon](https://forum-helveticum.ch/en/hackathon/) in November 2018.
+[Lia Rumantscha](http://www.liarumantscha.ch/?changeLang=_en) contributed recorded pronunciations of about 5000 phrases in the [Sursilvan variant](https://en.wikipedia.org/wiki/Sursilvan_dialects_(Romansh)) of the [Romansh language](https://en.wikipedia.org/wiki/Romansh_language) to the hackathon.
+Back in March 2007, the pronunciations had been recorded as language training material; at the 2018 hackathon, Lia Rumantscha kindly gave permission to upload them to Wikidata under the Creative Commons Zero license.